-Along with its needed effects, lincomycin (the active ingredient contained in Lincocin) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by lincomycin (the active ingredient contained in Lincocin).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking lincomycin:More common
+You should check with your doctor immediately if any of these side effects occur when taking lincomycin:More common

 - Abdominal or stomach cramps and pain (severe)